 Teachers Sometimes Raise Concerns with Utilizing the 5-to-1 Ratio

 The concept behind the 5-to-1 ratio is to bring attention and awareness to positive interactions.
 Keeping the ratio in mind and trying to re-frame comments or interactions in a more positive way, will slowly help you build the ratio further toward the positive side.
 You will see that relationships with students and the classroom atmosphere will reflect the effort.

 For example, if the student came to class you can say “it’s great to see you here today!”
 If they haven’t been in for a few days you can say “I’m glad to see you back.”
 If they make even the tiniest effort you can say “I am proud of the effort you are putting in right now.”
 If they listen to something you have to say, you can say “thanks for listening.”
 Work to notice something positive no matter how small it may seem.

 Sometimes teachers state that students don’t like praise and will actually give the opposite reaction or feeling embarrassed when given praise.
 If giving specific positive feedback or praise is part of the classroom climate and the teacher is doing this with all students, it will become routine and students generally won’t feel singled out and embarrassed by it.

 Research studies indicate that it is worth it to use the 5-to-1 ratio because it:

 - helps students feel appreciated and important in the classroom

 - reduces disruptive behavior

 - increases academic engagement

 - leads to more positive and caring students and a positive classroom climate

 What is your current ratio for positive to negative interactions?
 Do you think you might incorporate this in your classroom if you are not doing so already?
 Once you do this all the time, you will become a natural at it and you won’t need to keep track or worry if your ratio is correct.

-Evaluating the Impact of Increasing General Education Teachers’ Ratio of Positive-to-Negative Interactions on Students’ Classroom Behavior
+- Evaluating the Impact of Increasing General Education Teachers’ Ratio of Positive-to-Negative Interactions on Students’ Classroom Behavior

-Positive Affect and the Complex Dynamics of Human Flourishing
+- Positive Affect and the Complex Dynamics of Human Flourishing

 The 5-to-1 ratio is one way to improve behavior and engagement.
 For more strategies see:

 - 10 Simple Ways to Improve Children’s Behavior (Home and School)

-How to Motivate Your Students and Get Them to Listen to You (39 Effective Strategies for Classroom Management)
+- How to Motivate Your Students and Get Them to Listen to You (39 Effective Strategies for Classroom Management)

-Printable Classroom Rules with Matching Visuals
+- Printable Classroom Rules with Matching Visuals

-8 Major Principals of Positive Behavior Support
+- 8 Major Principals of Positive Behavior Support